On Your Own: Pro-level Autonomous Drone Racing in Uninstrumented Arenas: Instrumented Results

 \subsection{Participants}

 Three professional pilots participated in the experiment, divided into two sessions.
 The first session included two top-ten-ranked pro-pilots from the Drone Champions League (DCL), namely Thomas Kund (\texttt{ Star23467}) and Krutharth M. C. (\texttt{ Ion FPV}).
-The second session featured a world-champion pilot, Minchan Kim (\texttt{ MCK}), who had earned multiple titles in recent years---in MultiGP Championship, FAI World Drone Racing Championship (WDRC), and Drone Racing League (DRL)---and carried to victory his team in the Drone Champions League.
+The second session featured a world-champion pilot, Minchan Kim (\texttt{ MCK}), who had earned multiple titles in recent years---in MultiGP Championship, FAI World Drone Racing Championship (WDRC), and Drone Racing League (DRL)---and led his team to victory in the DCL.